martindemello/challenge/README.md

-Challenge is a tool for running write-in contests.
+# Challenge: A tool for running write-in contests.

-# Basic concepts
+## Basic concepts

 - A **contest** is a long-running entity, for example a "Weekly Limerick Writing Competiton".
 Contests may be created by an administrator.